Approximate Replicability in Learning: Introduction

 \paragraph{Sample Lower Bound}

-Like in the pointwise replicable setting, we'd like to prove a sample lower bound for approximate replicability via reducing from bias estimation, but doing so is no longer as straightfoward as `planting' a single randomized domain point.
+Like in the pointwise replicable setting, we'd like to prove a sample lower bound for approximate replicability via reduction from bias estimation, but doing so is no longer as straightforward as `planting' a single randomized domain point.
 In particular, while pointwise replicability guaranteed our answer is replicable on \emph{every} $x \in \domain$ (and therefore also on whichever element we embed the bias estimation instance), in approximate replicability the algorithm only needs to be consistent on a $\gamma$-fraction of the domain, so it is entirely possible the algorithm is never consistent on the embedded instance.

-Morally, we handle this by making sure the embedded $x^*$ used for bias estimation is completely indistinguishable from the other elements to the algorithm, and therefore that $x^*$ usually lies in the $1-\gamma$ fraction of elements that do replicate.
-This differs in a subtle but important way from our pointwise lower bound, which also uses a form of indistinguishability for $x^*$.
-The difference is that under the pointwise guarantee, we only needed indistinguishability to guarantee correctness (and thus only when the label of $x^*$ is sufficiently biased), while here we need to ensure $x^*$ remains indistinguishable for \emph{every} input distribution to the bias estimation problem.
+In particular, under the pointwise guarantee, we only needed indistinguishability to guarantee correctness (and thus only when the label of $x^*$ is sufficiently biased), while here we need to ensure $x^*$ remains indistinguishable for \emph{every} input distribution to the bias estimation problem.

-To do this, we will critically rely on the fact that replicable bias estimation is hard even in the following \textit{average-case} setting: even when the adversary selects $\Rad(p)$ with $p \in [-\alpha, \alpha]$ chosen uniformly at random (and this distribution is known to the learner), replicable bias estimation \textit{still} requires $\bigOm{\frac{1}{\rho^2 \alpha^2}}$ samples.
+To do this, we will critically rely on the fact that replicable bias estimation is hard even in the following \textit{average-case} setting: even when the adversary selects $\Rad(p)$ with $p \in [-\alpha, \alpha]$ chosen uniformly at random (and this distribution is known to the learner), replicable bias estimation \textit{still} requires $\bigOm{{\rho^{-2} \alpha^{-2}}}$ samples.
 Thus, assuming that our input distribution to the bias estimation is drawn from this meta-distribution,\footnote{Here we mean the adversary's distribution over distributions.} we can draw $d - 1$ other dummy input distributions from the same meta-distribution, thereby hiding the true distribution from the algorithm.

 More formally, consider the following reduction.
 Let $\distribution$ denote an (unknown) distribution over $\set{\pm 1}$ to which we have sample access.
 Let $\set{x_{1}, \dotsc, x_{d}}$ denote a set of $d$ shattered elements, and consider a uniform distribution over the $d$ elements.
 We define the label distribution as follows.
 Randomly select an index $r \in [d]$ and generate labels according to $\distribution$.
 For every other index, generate labels according to a (shared) distribution sampled from the hard meta-distribution.
 Note that this process defines a meta-distribution over input distributions to our learning algorithm, and this meta-distribution is a $d$-wise product of the hard meta-distribution for bias estimation.